MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidlidexceptionreplacetime-canonical-property.md

 **Aplica-se a**: Outlook 2013 | Outlook 2016

-Especifica a data e a hora no padrão de recorrência que a exceção substituirá.
+Especifica a data e a hora dentro do padrão de recorrência que a exceção substituirá.

 |||
 |:-----|:-----|